 Small to mid-sized communities typically lack the population and tax-base to offset the substantial financial pressures generated by the cost to construct, operate and maintain indoor aquatic centres.
-Lincoln's population - both now and into the foreseeable future - is insufficient to support an indoor aquatic facility and offset the substantial associated costs (roughly estimated at \$10 million - \$15 million to build with an annual operating shortfall approaching \$500,000).
+Lincoln's population - both now and into the foreseeable future - is insufficient to adequately support an indoor aquatic facility and offset the substantial associated costs (roughly estimated at \$10 million - \$15 million to build with an annual operating shortfall approaching \$500,000).
 A population threshold of 30,000 residents in a single settlement area is commonly used as a marker for consideration of indoor aquatic facility provision.

 Despite resident interest and participation, the provision of an indoor pool in Lincoln is not recommended at this time.
-The Town should continue to encourage the use of indoor aquatic facilities in adjacent municipalities; if approached, the Town may evaluate proposals for potential public-private partnership opportunities and consider low-risk participation.
+The Town should continue to encourage the use of indoor aquatic facilities in adjacent municipalities; if approached, the Town may consider senior government funding opportunities and evaluate proposals for potential public-private partnerships, while considering low-risk participation.

-Indoor Aquatics Summary Table Our Supply Lincoln does not currently provide an indoor aquatics facility Provision Target No facilities are recommended Current Needs (2019) N/A Future Needs (2041) Consider long-term provision once population threshold has been reached Provision Strategies Short-term: continue to focus operations on outdoor aquatic provision Medium-to-longer-term: evaluate proposals for potential public-private partnership opportunities should a provider approach and consider low-risk participation Ongoing: continue to encourage use of indoor aquatic facilities in adjacent municipalities Other Considerations Enclosure of the AFG outdoor pool is not recommended
+Indoor Aquatics Summary Table Our Supply Lincoln does not currently provide an indoor aquatics facility Provision Target See provision strategies Current Needs (2019) N/A Future Needs (2041) Evaluate long-term provision Provision Strategies Short-term: continue to focus operations on outdoor aquatic provision Medium-to-longer-term: consider funding opportunities from senior levels of government; evaluate proposals for potential public-private partnership opportunities should a provider approach and consider low-risk participation Ongoing: continue to encourage use of indoor aquatic facilities in adjacent municipalities Other Considerations Enclosure of the AFG outdoor pool is not recommended